The second of our three core missions is to:

 Despite this, there are NO standard or routine screenings to detect esophageal cancer in its earliest stages.

 Patients diagnosed with esophageal cancer often have few options available to fight the disease.

-Stage IV has a survival rate of only 3.8% and the overall 5 year survival rate is 17.5%.
+Stage IV has a survival rate of less than 5% and the overall 5 year survival rate is less than 20%.